mrets/Help/hourly_data_make_an_hourly_claim.md

 <br>
 </br>

-### 2. We have added a column for Hourly Claimable Certificates.
+### 2. M-RETS added a column for Hourly Claimable Certificates.
 To show this column, click on the gear icon in the upper-right corner of your table.

 <p align="center">
   <img src="https://github.com/mrets/photos/blob/master/filtering_tables3.png?raw=true">